Where does a UX Researcher role fit into the UX team?

 Senior UX Researcher: Taking on more strategic responsibilities including collaborating closely with cross-functional teams, including UX Designers, Product Managers, and engineers.

-UX Research Manager or Research Lead: This role would oversee a team of UX researchers and guide their work.
+UX Research Manager or Research Lead: This role would oversee a team of Researchers and guide their work.
 Main responsibilities include setting research strategies, prioritising projects, managing resources, and ensuring high-quality research outcomes.

 Director of User Research or UX Research Strategist: These positions require a broader strategic focus, working at a company or industry level.
 The focus includes shaping the long-term vision for user research, developing research frameworks and methodologies, and driving organisational change to promote user-centred practices.

 Career paths can differ depending on the business, industry and personal goals.
-Some UX Researchers may choose to specialise in specific domains or methodologies, such as qualitative or quantitative research, while others may transition into related roles, such as UX Design or Product Management.
+Some people at this level may choose to specialise in specific domains or methodologies, such as qualitative or quantitative research, while others may transition into related roles, such as UX Design or Product Management.

 Read our guide: